 The CDC has a comprehensive list of guidelines and precautions that people can take to reduce their risk of infection as they go out.
 Much of these precautions include keeping a safe distance away from others with masks on.
 This is easiest to do outdoors, where there is much more air circulation to keep the virus from spreading.
-Once winter sets in more in the next few weeks, it will be much more difficult for people to remain outdoors when going out.
-In cities such as Chicago, where winter can be very harsh preventing people from going outside, the city has offered rewards to residents who come up with environmentally conscious solutions for outdoor winter dining.
+Once winter sets in, it will be much more difficult for people to remain outdoors when going out.
+In cities such as Chicago, where winter can be very harsh, preventing people from going outside, the city has offered rewards to residents who come up with environmentally conscious solutions for outdoor winter dining.
 For cities such as Los Angeles, where winters are more mild, temporary structures for weather may look different.

 Temporary Structures for Weather in Southern California

 Since the pandemic began, Choura has used our warehouse and staff to pivot from live event builds in order to provide temporary builds for companies and organizations to gather outside.
 This has included large outdoor tents for churches to hold socially distanced in person services (see our partners at Sea Coast Grace), and outdoor dining patio extensions for restaurants in San Pedro and in other cities across Southern California.